goloop/trit/README.md

 # trit

-It's useful package for working with trinary logic in Go!
+Package for working with three-valued (trinary) logic in Go.

 Package defines the data type and basic operations of a ternary logic system, often referred to as trinary or ternary logic.
 It supports three states, namely False, Unknown, and True, with False represented by  negative number (-1), Unknown represented by zero (0), and True represented by positive number (1).